Point of sale apps let you carry out more functions than simple cash registers or credit card readers.

 Basic POS features are ones that you’ll find standard in virtually every point of sale app.
 You won’t need to seek out these features specifically.
 Instead, they will be a “core” part of the app and typically included in the base cost.

 A core POS function is taking payments.
 That’s why you’ll see that every POS app out there allows you to take credit cards and record cash sales.
-In some cases, you can also accept checks, though you’ll need a check reader to do so.
+In some cases, you can also accept checks, though you’ll typically need a check reader to do so.

 Mobile POS apps provide an option to use a headphone jack or Bluetooth card reader to swipe cards instead of manually keying in card details.
 Stationary POS apps offer either integrated readers built in to the POS hardware or connectible countertop card readers.
 Stationary systems offer the option to connect a cash drawer as well.